stavudine (Oral route)

 Do not keep outdated medicine or medicine no longer needed.

-Ask your doctor how to dispose of any capsules you do not use.
+Ask your pharmacist how to dispose of any capsules you do not use.

 Precautions While Using stavudine

-It is very important that your doctor check the progress of you or your child at regular visits to make sure that stavudine is working properly.
+It is very important that your doctor check your progress at regular visits to make sure that stavudine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Two rare but serious reactions to stavudine are lactic acidosis (too much acid in the blood) and liver toxicity, which includes an enlarged liver.
 These are more common if you are female, very overweight (obese), or have been taking anti-HIV medicines for a long time.
-Stop taking the medicine and call your doctor right away if you or your child have more than one of these symptoms: abdominal discomfort or cramping; dark urine; decreased appetite; diarrhea; a general feeling of discomfort; light-colored stools; muscle cramping or pain; nausea; unusual tiredness or weakness; trouble breathing; vomiting; or yellow eyes or skin.
+Stop taking the medicine and call your doctor right away if you have abdominal discomfort or cramping; dark urine; decreased appetite; diarrhea; a general feeling of discomfort; light-colored stools; muscle cramping or pain; nausea; unusual tiredness or weakness; trouble breathing; vomiting; or yellow eyes or skin.

-Stop using stavudine and check with your doctor right away if you or your child are having burning, numbness, tingling, or painful sensations in the arms, hands, legs, or feet.
+Stop using stavudine and check with your doctor right away if you have burning, numbness, tingling, or painful sensations in the arms, hands, legs, or feet.
 These could be symptoms of a condition called peripheral neuropathy.

 Pancreatitis may occur while you are using stavudine.
-Tell your doctor right away if you or your child have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.
+Tell your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.

 Avoid drinking alcohol or alcoholic beverages while taking stavudine.